aquilesC/aquiles.me/content/measure the exploration factor of research.md

 They call this the "edge factor" and could be complimentary to the "impact factor".
 Perhaps a scientist focuses on novel ideas that are still to immature to generate "impact" but that are part of the [[Scientific Exploration and Play]].

-The authors of [@bhattacharya2020] describe a possible method, also using machine learning, to identify papers that have a high novelty even though this may not be reflected in the number of citations.
+The authors of [@bhattacharya2020] describe a possible method, also using [[machine learning]], to identify papers that have a high novelty even though this may not be reflected in the number of citations.

 !!! image medium
     ![Novelty and impact in pub med publications](/images//Screenshot 2021-02-23 at 20.38.06.png)